De divisione naturae: Four species of "Nature"

 The work is arranged in five books.
 The original plan was to devote one book to each of the four divisions, but the topic of creation required expansion.
 The form of exposition is that of dialogue; the method of reasoning is the syllogism.
 Natura is the name for the universal, the totality of all things, containing in itself being and non-being.
 It is the unity of which all special phenomena are manifestations.Eriugena develops a Neoplatonic cosmology according to which the infinite, transcendent and 'unknown' God, who is beyond being and non-being, through a process of self-articulation, procession, or 'self-creation', proceeds from his divine 'darkness' or 'non-being' into the light of being, speaking the Word who is understood as Christ, and at the same timeless moment bringing forth the Primary Causes of all creation...
 He treats of the essentially dialectical relation between Creator and created, where God expresses Himself in creation and creation culminates in return to the divine.

-Of this nature there are four distinct species:
+Within this nature, Eriugena distinguishes four species, although he theorizes that the distinction between beginning, middle and end is a result of the limits of human comprehension, and that the three are essentially one eternal process.